Nursing - Option for Registered Nurses, Bachelor of Science in Nursing

 - We offer this as a web-based option to licensed registered nurses with the exceptions noted above.
 There is also a personalized learning option available.
 Contact your local Extended Campuses' office or the College of Health and Human Services Office of Student Services for information about admission and transcript evaluation.

-RNs who earned their degree from an Arizona community college may transfer up to 90 units toward the B.S.N.
+RNs who earned their degree from a regionally accredited community college may transfer up to 90 units toward the BSN.
 Other RNs should consult with a distance-learning advisor to determine transfer credits.
-Students currently in an Arizona community college nursing program may also be eligible for admission; please contact an advisor for recommended courses.
+Students currently in a regionally accredited community college nursing program may also be eligible for admission; please contact an advisor for recommended courses.

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.